Ngozi Ezeonu: Early life

-A native of Ogbunike in Anambra State, Nigeria.
-Ezeonu was born in Owerri to Dennis and Ezenwanyi Ikpelue, and has six siblings.
-She was born in a low income household.
-Prior to finding fame as an actress, she studied Journalism at the Nigerian Institute of Journalism and worked for Radio Lagos and Eko FM.
+A native of Ogbunike in Anambra State, Nigeria, Ezeonu was born into a lower-class household in Owerri to Dennis and Ezenwanyi Ikpelue, and has six siblings.
+She had her primary and secondary education in Owerri, and subsequently studied Journalism at the Nigerian Institute of Journalism before working at Radio Lagos and Eko FM.
+She also briefly worked as a hairstylist.

-Education

-The Actress had her Primary and Secondary Education in Owerri.
-She later enrolled for a Diploma Course in Journalism at Nigeria Institute of Journalism (NIJ) Lagos.

 Career

-Although best known for her maternal roles, She once worked as a hairstylist.
-Ezeonu was originally cast as younger characters at the start of her acting career.
+Although best known for her maternal roles, Ezeonu was originally cast as younger characters at the start of her acting career.
 In 1993, veteran film director Zeb Ejiro offered Ezeonu a supporting role as Nkechi, the antagonist's best friend in the Igbo blockbuster Nneka the Pretty Serpent in 1994.
 This was followed by her role in Glamour Girls the same year as Thelma, a high society mistress.
-This movie proved that she can versatile in acting.
+This movie proved that she can be versatile in acting.
 She has acted in over 200 movies in Nollywood.
 She has been honored for her efforts towards the growth of Nollywood.
 She is the Sun Nollywood Icon of the Year for 2023.

 Personal life

-The Actress was once married to Edwin Ezeonu with whom she had four children (Ogechukwu Edwina, Chidera, Melveen).
-In 2012, she was honored with a Chieftaincy Title "Ada Ife", which literally means ‘daughter of light’ by His Royal Highness, C.F.N Ezerioha III, in her hometown of Ihiteoweri, Imo state.
+Ezeonu was previously married to Edwin Ezeonu with whom she had four children - Ogechukwu, Edwina, Chidera, and Melveen.
+In 2012, she was honored with a Chieftaincy Title Ada Ife (Daughter of Light) by His Royal Highness, C.F.N Ezerioha III, in her hometown of Ihiteoweri, Imo state.